intunist/english-labeling-guide/phone.md

 The Northern variant has several adjustments made to accomodate the unique challenges of Northern BrE dialects.

 # AmE Phoneme set
 This set is the closest to standard Arpabet, _however_ it does have several extras that many find invaluable and have worked their way into common use for both English and Japanese datasets.
+For cleanliness most of those phonemes now reside in #Utility-Phonemes

+# Utility Phonemes
+These are phonemes that have special purposes outside simply labeling speech sounds.

+# Q&A
+> Why doesn't the phoneme set include [ix]?

+For reader context, [ix] refers to the i-shaped schwa.
+The [ix] phoneme was deemed useless after much testing and merging it into [ih] is both standard practice and works flawlessly thanks it to it largely being length contextual.
+Unforuntely it's also too difficult for most speakers to accurately identify [ix] so it's best to exclude it as a unique phoneme.

+> tr dr nonsense